ilsani/ilsani.github.io/_posts/2020-02-01-reversing-the-get2092708251-maldoc.md

 ## Technical analysis

-Downloaded the malware sample from *hybrid-analysis.com*, we found a gzip archive containing the malicious Microsoft Word document `8a6b7f579788205fa5580aeefc415883998db8cf9d00aae90ce05594a19cc91d.bin`.
+Downloaded the malware sample from *hybrid-analysis.com*, it was found a gzip archive containing the malicious Microsoft Word document `8a6b7f579788205fa5580aeefc415883998db8cf9d00aae90ce05594a19cc91d.bin`.
 A common approach to embed a malware inside a Word document is through a VBA macro.
 Hence, the document it was unzippend as shown below.

 ```